Remiii/remiii-ansible-ubuntu-app-simple-symfony/README.md

 # remiii-ansible-ubuntu-app-simple-symfony

-This ansible config is just a sample, do not use in production.
+This ansible config is just a sample, do not use in production!

 ## Introduction